-When the children hold the pencil better, they will make a better drawing by manipulating their tools.
+When the children hold the pencil better, they will make a better drawings by manipulating their tools.

-Additionally, they can cut a paper in a certain way by manipulating how the scissor does its work.
+Additionally, they can cut paper in a certain way by manipulating how the scissor does their work.

 - Helps Kids to develop drawing skills and Good Handwriting

 To ensure the school work is hassle-free, kids need to handle two tasks well.
-And these are the handwriting and the drawing skills.
+And these are handwriting and drawing skills.